-This is mandatory; I will not read papers which are not divided up into an outline and which are not preceded by a table of contents.
-You may subdivide the paper as you think necessary, but the Introduction should be labeled I. Please remember that all I's must be accompanied by at least a II; all A's must at least have a B; all 1's must at least have a 2, and so forth.
-Also outline headings should not be full sentences-if you feel like you want to write one, begin the heading with a gerund (for example, establishing, requiring, interpreting, etc.).
-It's bad form to have one heading (for example, "I," followed immediately by another (for example, "A").
-Instead insert an overview paragraph that outlines all of section I to the reader before beginning subsection A.
+This is mandatory; I will not read papers which are not divided up into an outline format, and which are not preceded by a table of contents.
+You may subdivide the paper as you think necessary.
+Please remember that all section I.'s must be accompanied by at least a II.; all A.'s must at least have a B.; all 1.'s must at least have a 2., and so forth.
+Also, outline headings should not be full sentences-if you feel like you want to write one, begin the heading with a gerund (for example, establishing, requiring, interpreting, and so forth.).
+It's bad form to have one heading (for example, "I.," followed immediately by another (for example, "A.").
+Instead, insert an overview paragraph that previews all of section I. with a sentence for each subsection to the reader before beginning subsection A.